Unity-Technologies/HLODSystem/README.md

 Please refer to this document: https://docs.google.com/document/d/18HgBIr8oJweKaXtsIHZlh0s5HuXvQVmVfVcMPHAYS1A/edit#

-Also, you can see [demoProject][this project] to how to apply to 3D game kit.
+Also, you can see [this project][demoProject] to how to apply to 3D game kit.

 ### License